 Certificates for wildcards, single domains and for Subject Alternative Names are issued free of charge for up to one year period and can be used for any purpose including financial transactions.
 ISG absorbs the cost for this service and so there is no charge for it to service owners.

 University of Edinburgh signed certificate

 You may apply for one from Information Services and then it is very similar to the self-signed certificate except that if the user has gone through the one-off acceptance of the University of Edinburgh Certificate Authority certificate, they will not be prompted to accept your new one.
-Internally facing web services, and the authentication between your web service and the EASE authentication service use these certificates.
-Public-facing websites may also use these though this will generate browser warnings if the University CA certificate has not been pre-loaded into the user's browser and we therefore do not recommend their use for this.
+These may be used on internal systems, for example to secure communications between your web service and the EASE authentication service.
+Public-facing websites should not use these as browsers will refuse to connect if the University CA certificate has not been pre-loaded into the user's browser.

-Verisign, Globalsign, QuoVadis, Sectigo and other Certificate Authorities are other certification authorities similar to the JISC service.
-These authorities charge for issuing certificates but you may use them for any purpose including code-signing and document signing and financial transactions.
+Verisign, Globalsign, QuoVadis, Sectigo and other Certificate Authorities are other certification authorities similar to the Jisc service.
+These authorities charge for issuing certificates but you may use them for any purpose including code-signing, document signing and financial transactions.

 Applying for a certificate